-- 13. Total Capital is the sum of the components of Tier 1 Capital and Tier 2 Capital. - 14.
-An ADI must ensure that any component of capital that the ADI includes in a particular category of Regulatory Capital satisfies, in both form and substance, all requirements in this Prudential Standard for the particular category of Regulatory Capital in which it is included. - 15.
-An ADI must not include an item of capital in a particular category of Regulatory Capital if that item, when considered in conjunction with other related transactions that affect its overall economic substance, could be reasonably considered not to satisfy the requirements of this Prudential Standard for that category of Regulatory Capital.
+- 13. Total Capital is the sum of the components of Common Equity Tier 1 Capital and Tier 2 Capital.
+Paid-up mutual equity interests issued by a mutually-owned ADI that meet the criteria in paragraph 1 of Attachment G to this Prudential Standard and are above the limit specified in paragraph 4 of Attachment G may also be included as Total Capital. - 13.14.
+An ADI must ensure that any component of capital that the ADI includes in a particular category of Regulatory Capital satisfies, in both form and substance, all requirements in this Prudential Standard for the particular category of Regulatory Capital in which it is included.

-&lt;sup>2 'Going-concern capital' refers to capital against which losses can be written off while an ADI continues to operate.
+Going-concern capital' refers to capital against which losses can be written off while an ADI continues to operate.
 Going-concern capital will also absorb losses should the ADI ultimately fail.